-The Extended Programs staff is located in the Tunheim Classroom Building and consists of the Director of Extended Programs, Manager of Instructional Technology, Instructional Design Specialist, a distance education specialist, and a senior secretary.
+The Extended Programs staff is located in the Tunheim Classroom Building and consists of the Director of Extended Programs, Instructional Design Specialist, a distance education specialist, and a senior secretary.
 This team serves the needs of students who are enrolled in the online and videoconferencing courses at DSU and in courses at off-campus locations.
 The office is the mainstay of distance services to students, working with the administrative offices of DSU to provide these services.
 The office staff assist faculty in the design and implementation of courses delivered by various forms of technology and proctoring for on-line courses.
 The office can be reached by calling 256-5049 or toll-free at 800-641-4309, or by email at email@example.com.
 The Extended Programs website contains more information.

 The videoconferencing classrooms on campus are located in the Tunheim Classroom Building (TCB).
 The Dakota Digital Network (DDN) video classroom is TCB 103.
 The Governor's Electronic Classroom (GEC) is TCB 111, and a third video classroom is TCB 109.
 Anyone on campus who would like to schedule time in the video classrooms can contact Extended Programs at 256-5049.
 For technical support of the videoconferencing classrooms and the presentation classroom equipment, please email firstname.lastname@example.org.